MacBook (2006–2012): Design

-Unlike the MacBook Air, the MacBook follows the same design first seen in the MacBook Pro; however, it is rounder on the edges than previous laptops in the MacBook line.
+The polycarbonate unibody MacBook is rounder on the edges than previous laptops in the MacBook line.
 This model has an all-white fingerprint-resistant glossy palm rest, unlike the grayish surface of its predecessor, and uses a multi-touch glass trackpad like the one found on the MacBook Pro.
 The video-out port is Mini DisplayPort.
 The bottom of the MacBook features a rubberized non-slip finish.
 This was prone to peeling off and Apple offered free replacements fitted by authorised agents until at least 2015 internationally.
 The built-in battery of the late 2009 revision, a feature introduced earlier in the year with the MacBook Pro, is claimed by Apple to last seven hours compared with five hours in the older models.
 However, in tests conducted by Macworld, the battery was found to last only about four hours while playing video at full brightness with AirPort turned off.
 However, Apple's battery life was calculated with the brightness at the middle setting and while browsing websites and editing word documents, not with video and at full brightness.
 Gizmodo also reached about the same conclusion in their tests, but with AirPort turned on.
 The battery included in the mid-2010 model holds an additional five watt-hours over the previous model's and is claimed to last up to ten hours.

 Reception

-Despite being hailed by Slashgear as "one of the best entry-level notebooks Apple have produced," the unibody MacBook has received criticism for its lack of a FireWire port and SD card slot.
+Slashgear praised the polycarbonate unibody MacBook as "one of the best entry-level notebooks Apple have produced", but criticized it for its lack of a FireWire port and SD card slot.
 Nilay Patel of Engadget added that the USB ports were easily dented and the bottom of the laptop became worn and discolored after a few days.
 He also drew particular attention to the fact that the price was not lowered, stating the small price difference between the MacBook and the MacBook Pro makes it a "wasted pricing opportunity."
 However, most critics agree that the unibody MacBook's display is significantly better than its predecessor's.
 AppleInsider states the new display "delivers significantly better color and viewing angle performance" than the previous MacBook, but still "not as vivid and wide-angle viewable as the MacBook Pro screens."